bchurchill/rack-timesec/README.md

 You should also perform this test when the server is at minimum load, typical load, and maximum load.
 The load on the server affects the response times, and so your interval should work in all cases.
+Additionally, it may be necessary to use different values in different environments.
+For example, in moving from development to production the database backend might have a very different latency.

-Note that a greater interval doesn't [em]always[/em] provide better security.
+Note that a greater interval doesn't *always* provide better security.
 For example, if you have a sensitive operation that takes 120ms or 170ms on the server, then using an interval of 100 would entirely mask this difference.
 However, an interval of 150 would cause